SKang393/My-Day-Learning-Town/ASSETS_LICENSE.md

 Commercial reuse, resale, paid redistribution, use in monetized platforms, or incorporation into commercial products requires separate written permission from the copyright holder.

-Source code is licensed separately under the PolyForm Noncommercial License 1.0.0.